LGirrbach/hard-attention-transducer/README.md

-# End-to-end Training for Hard Attention Transducers
+# End-to-End Training for Hard Attention Transducers

 This repository contains PyTorch-based implementations of end-to-end trainable transducers using hard attention instead of soft attention.
 There is one autoregressive and one non-autoregressive transducer.